berke-celikel/berke-celikel.github.io/_posts/2025-05-04-puffins-vs-trade.md

 author: Berke Celikel
 ---

-## Puffins vs Trade: How a Tiny Fish Triggered the First Brexit Arbitration

 In 2024, the UK banned fishing for sand-eels — a slender forage fish critical to the diet of seabirds like puffins and kittiwakes.
 The decision, framed as an urgent step to protect marine biodiversity, quickly turned into a major international legal dispute.
 That’s because under the **EU–UK Trade and Cooperation Agreement (TCA)** — signed in the wake of Brexit — EU fishing vessels were still entitled to access certain UK waters until 2026.

 This culminated in a **landmark case** concluded by the **Permanent Court of Arbitration (PCA)** on 28 April 2025, marking the first formal arbitration under the post-Brexit trade framework.